Skip to content

 Keep your stakeholders and end users informed

 We’re preaching to the choir, but anything IT related is wildly unpredictable.
 An hour of anticipated downtime can easily turn into a full day (or longer).
-Communication is key here.
+IT communication is key here.
 Make sure your stakeholders know where you are in the application migration process and any changes they can expect to see along the way.
 This is the key best practice that will shave off a number of those “why doesn’t this work?”
 Slack messages.

 At PDQ, we’re fans of the cloud, too.
 That’s why we built PDQ Connect to help sysadmins manage devices quickly and easily through our agent.
 Sign up for a free 14-day trial.